wbratz/williambratzdotcom/contents/only-git-commands-youll-ever-need.md

 ### git checkout -b

 We've cloned a repo, and are ready to make some changes!
-Well we want to make a branch, a branch is how you make code changes, test them, and not mess up anyone elses work (or lose your own).
-It's a best practice to get used to branch making a branch BEFORE you make any changes, but if you forget, don't worry using git checkout -b will move any uncommitted changes to the new branch.
+We'll want to make a branch first, a branch is how you make code changes, test them, and not mess up anyone elses work (or lose your own).
+It's a best practice to make a branch BEFORE you make any changes, but if you forget, don't worry using git checkout -b will move any uncommitted changes to the new branch.
 Remember to name your branch something useful, you or someone else might have to come back to it, having a descriptive title can save you from having to look at the code.

 <div style="background-color: #000000; color:#FFFFFF; padding: 8px;">